makingsounds/sounds/README.md

 1. Click `file` at the top menu in Audacity.
 "Export" --> "Export as WAV."
 3. Name the file and save it to your desktop.
 ```
-We just made a title-sequence for our podcast!
+We just made a title-sequence for your podcast!

 <img src="https://media.giphy.com/media/zD2SpVI4vBLeo/giphy.gif">